JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 ### Initializers

-Swift/Objective-C initializers are imported to Kotlin as constructors and factory methods named `create`.
+A Swift/Objective-C initializer is imported to Kotlin as constructors or as factory methods named `create`.
 The latter happens with initializers declared in the Objective-C category or as a Swift extension, because Kotlin has no concept of extension constructors.